agnivesh13/niyantrana/frontend/README.md

-Both backend services spin down after fifteen minutes idle on their free tier, and the inference container needs the best part of a minute to come back — so the first visit after a quiet spell used to land on "the model is not answering", which describes a working system as a broken one.
+Both backend services spin down after fifteen minutes idle on their free tier, and the inference container needs the best part of a minute to come back — so without handling, the first visit after a quiet spell lands on "the model is not answering", which describes a working system as a broken one.

 Two things handle it, and the detail that makes them work is the timeout: